 8000 is the port number you set previously for Apache HTTP Server.

-Click Create to save the new web policy agent profile in AM.
+Click Create to save the new web agent profile in AM.

-Policy agents enforce policies defined in ForgeRock Access Management.
-While the policy agent's job is to verify that uses have the appropriate privileges to the resources they request, the policy agents do not make policy decisions.
+Web agents enforce policies defined in ForgeRock Access Management.
+While the web agent's job is to verify that users have the appropriate privileges to the resources they request, web agents do not make policy decisions.
 They call on AM to make policy decisions using information presented by the user (or the user's client application), such as the SSO token in the HTTP cookie, which AM uses to manage user sessions.
-A policy agent is, in essence, a gatekeeper for AM.
+A web or Java agent is, in essence, a gatekeeper for AM.

 The agent runs inside of Apache HTTP Server as a library, which the server loads at startup time.
 When a request comes in, the agent redirects users to AM for authentication and calls on AM for policy decisions as necessary.

-Download the AM policy agent for your version of Apache HTTP Server from the ForgeRock BackStage website.
+Download the AM web agent for your version of Apache HTTP Server from the ForgeRock BackStage website.